nagaraju-c/Fanatics/Readme.md

 ## Features

-- User authentication (Sign up and Log in with validations)
+- User authentication includes Sign Up and Log In functionality with validations.
-- To do's list management (CRUD operations)
+- Multiple users can Sign up, log in, and manage their own to-do task lists.
+- To-do list management supports full CRUD operations (Create, Read, Update, Delete), specific to the logged-in user.
-- Profile management
+- Profile management allows users to view their personal information.
-- Material UI design
+- The application uses Material UI for modern and responsive design.
-- React Router for navigation
+- Navigation is handled using React Router, with both public and protected routes implemented for security.
+- Data persistence is ensured, so user data remains intact even after logging out or closing the browser.

 ## Prerequisites